-The Playback Bar is located at the bottom of the left touchscreen, giving feedback for each master; see Figure 17.7, "The Playback Bar".
+Playback Bars are typically displayed at the bottom of the left touchscreen and give feedback for the objects assigned to each physical master; see Figure 17.7, "The Playback Bar".
 For each master, the Playback Bar displays the following information:

-- If the master is empty, its number is shown.
-Console masters are numbered 1 to 10, while masters on playback wings are numbered 1/1 to 1/10 for the first wing, 2/1 to 2/10 for the second wing, and so on. - The number and name of the cuelist, scene, group, or batch assign to the master.
-This is shown in blue if the master has been held over after a page change; see Options When Changing Page (p.342).
-The name and number will appear in lavender if the master is from a template page; see The Template Page (p.348). - For lists: the current cue and its overall time followed by the next few cues and their times.
+- If a master is empty, its master number is shown. - The number and name of the cuelist, scene, group, or batch assign to the master.
+This is shown in blue if the master has been held over after a page change; see Options When Changing Page (p.340).
+The name and number will appear in lavender if the master is from a template page; see The Template Page (p.347). - For lists: the current cue and its overall time followed by the next few cues and their times.
 If you want to see more cues, click and drag the top of the Playback Bar upwards to make it larger.
 When a cue in a list is crossfading, it is displayed in green text and the time counts down.
-If the cuelist has been released, then .... is displayed, with the next cue shown below. - For scenes: the scene and its overall time.
-When a scene is crossfading, it is displayed in green text and the time counts down.
-If the scene has been released, then .... is displayed, with the scene name shown below.
+If the cuelist has been released, then is displayed, with the next cue shown below. - For scenes: the scene and its overall time.
+When a scene is cross-fading, it is displayed in green text and the time counts down.
+If the scene has been released, then is displayed, with the scene name shown below. - For groups: the text "Group" will be written in the master cell.
+Groups assigned to the playback bar are commonly referred to as Inhibitive

-- For groups: the text "Group" will be written in the master cell.
-Groups assigned to the playback bar do not have a playback state.
-Groups assigned to the playback bar are known as Inibitive Submasters and will inhibit the intensity of all fixtures in that group based on the master's fader level. - For batches: individually numbered cells that respresent the lists and scenes assigned to the batch will appear inside the batch's playback bar display.
+Masters as they can inhibit the intensity of all fixtures in that group based on the master's fader level.

+- For batches: individually numbered cells that represent the lists and scenes assigned to the batch will appear inside the batch's playback bar display.
 Lists are represented solely by a number whereas secens are marked with an "s" before the number.
 The running state of each list and scenes is then indicated by the background color of the cell. - Each master's fader level.
 If the fader is below 100%, then a red bar appears indicating the level.
-It is possible for the position of the physical fader to be different to the master level of the cuelist, in which case the vertical bar will be blue; see Matching Levels When Changing Page (p.344). - If the cuelist is a chase.
-If it is, then its rate in BPM is shown; see Using a Cuelist as a Chase (p.330). - Options set for the cuelist will appear at the bottom of master on the playback bar.
+It is possible for the position of the physical fader to be different to the master level of the cuelist, in which case the vertical bar will be blue; see Matching Levels When Changing Page (p.342). - If the cuelist is a chase.
+If it is, then its rate in BPM is shown; see Using a Cuelist as a Chase (p.327). - Options set for the cuelist will appear at the bottom of master on the playback bar.
 The symbols used are shown in the table below:

-Symbol Description H The cuelist is working under the HTP rule.
-P The cuelist is set to Persist on Override.
-See Changing a Cuelist's Priority (p.316).
+Symbol Description (H) The cuelist is working under the HTP rule. ${\bf P}$ The cuelist is set to Persist on Override.
+See Changing a Cuelist's Priority (p.313) .
 R The cuelist is set to Release on Other Go.
-See Releasing on Another Go (p.309) . $\bigcirc$ The cuelist has a high priority.
-See Changing a Cuelist's Priority (p.316).
+See Releasing on Another Go (p.306).
+The cuelist has a high priority.
+See Changing a Cuelist's Priority (p.313).
 The cuelist has a low priority.
-See Changing a Cuelist's Priority (p.316).
+See Changing a Cuelist's Priority (p.313) .
 The scene uses the master as an IPCB fader.
 Note that this applies to scenes only.
 M The cuelist uses the master as a manual fader.
-See Manually Crossfading Cuelists (p.328) .
+See Manually Cross-fading Cuelists (p.325).